Nicolaus Copernicus: Early education

 Copernicus's father died around 1483, when the boy was 10.
 His maternal uncle, Lucas Watzenrode the Younger (1447–1512), took Copernicus under his wing and saw to his education and career.
 Six years later, Watzenrode was elected Bishop of Warmia.
 Watzenrode maintained contacts with leading intellectual figures in Poland and was a friend of the influential Italian-born humanist and Kraków courtier Filippo Buonaccorsi.
 There are no surviving primary documents on the early years of Copernicus's childhood and education.
-Copernicus biographers assume that Watzenrode first sent young Copernicus to St. John's School, at Toruń, where he himself had been a master.
-Later, according to Armitage, (Note: Dobrzycki and Hajdukiewicz (1969) describe Copernicus having attended school at Włocławek as unlikely.) the boy attended the Cathedral School at Włocławek, up the Vistula River from Toruń, which prepared pupils for entrance to the University of Kraków.
+Copernicus biographers assume that Watzenrode first sent young Copernicus to St. John's School, at Thorn, where he himself had been a master.
+Later, according to Armitage, (Note: Dobrzycki and Hajdukiewicz (1969) describe Copernicus having attended school at Włocławek as unlikely.) the boy attended the Cathedral School at Włocławek, up the Vistula River from Thorn, which prepared pupils for entrance to the University of Kraków.